 Before leaving to return home, WSWS staff couldn’t bear to leave the elderly female, Cassie, behind to wait for the final rescue.
 We loaded her into the van and took her to Canyon Crossroad Vet Hospital in Albuquerque.
 She received an extensive exam and the immediate care she needed, and then she came home to rest in safety at WSWS.
 We were thrilled to pamper Cassie until she passed away in the winter of 2012.

-Vet visits quickly revealed they were malnourished, tested positive for heartworm, and were suffering from brittle bones and teeth.
+In September of 2012, WSWS staff went back to Iowa to rescue the remaining 10 wolf-dogs.
+Vet visits revealed they were malnourished, heartworm positive, and had brittle bones and teeth.
 Due to their age and poor health, we chose not to have some of the Iowa girls spayed, but the boys were all neutered (neutering is often an easier, less invasive procedure with significantly lower risk for the animal).

 At midnight, on September 17th, the Iowa 10 stepped foot onto the soil in their new habitats at WSWS.
 It was the first time they had felt the earth beneath their feet in at least three years!

 All of the Iowa 10 were given proper medication for their many health issues, put on a healthy diet, and finally received the care they needed.
 After 3 years with no space to run, they all ran a bit oddly at first, but with time they’ve adjusted to their new life and home.
 They have all become much stronger and healthier, although they have had some drama due to shifting pack dynamics and further health issues.
 So far, Cassie, Ghost, and Lady have joined the Big Pack in the Sky.